bsdpot/potluck/saltstack/README.md

 The GOSSIPKEY parameter is the gossip encryption key for consul agent.
 We're using a default key if the parameter is not set, do not use the default key for production encryption, instead provide your own.

-The REMOTELOG parameter is the IP address of a remote syslog server to send logs to, such as for the ```loki``` flavour on this site.

 The SSHUSER parameter is used to create a user with SSH keys for remote access.

 The SSHPORT parameter is to custom set the port SSH runs on.
 It defaults to port 7777 which is not a standard SSH port.

+REMOTELOG is an optional parameter for a remote syslog service, such as via the `loki` or `beast-of-argh` images on potluck site.

 # Usage